Competitive Program - Please see the main programs tab here for important club information!

 Practice Schedule

-Note: Team building after practice on Saturdays once per month (dates TBD by coach) - One parent responsible to bring snack for team
+Note: Team building after practice on Saturdays once per month (dates TBA by coach) - One parent responsible to bring snack for team.

 Fees